 (They leave, following the sound.)

 (The OUTCASTS bring on the same in-between through which they last dragged THE TRUE BELIEVER, this time pulling THE POWERFUL ONE along.
-WOMAN 3 enters and watches them, confused.
-They exit, taking the scene.)
+WOMAN 3 enters and watches them, curious.
+She follows behind as they exit, taking the scene.)

 (THE TRUE BELIEVER sits alone in a room, listening peacefully to the OUTCASTS’ music.
 The TRIO OF OUTCASTS and THE POWERFUL ONE enter.
 THE POWERFUL ONE, previously limp, now struggles.)